jminck/vagrant-splunk-cluster/README.md

 * VirtualBox (I'm using 5.0.15)
 * Vagrant (I'm using 1.8.1)
 * Ansible installed on the host machine (I'm using 2.0.2.0)
+  -  I'm running on a MAC, so I installed [Brew] (http://brew.sh/) and then ran **brew install ansible** to get ansible installed on my host machine

 **Clone this repository**